Travel Guide Customize Your Trip

 Everest Base Camp Trek Cost is a matter of curiosity for several adventure lovers.
 Indeed, EBC Trek is one of the most popular destinations worldwide.
 Mount Everest is the highest peak in the world, and many people dream of summiting it.
 However, being at the foot of the mountain is already the best one can achieve.

-There are a lot of options when choosing an Everest Base Camp Package.
-You can choose according to the time and dedication you have for your trip.
-Moreover, one has the opportunity to visit Everest Base Camp without any trekking as well.
+There are many options when choosing an Everest Base Camp Package.
+You can choose according to your time and dedication to your trip.
+Moreover, you can visit Everest Base Camp without any trekking.

 The prominent landmarks of Everest Base Camp are Lukla, Namche Bazaar, Tengboche, Cho La Pass, Gorakshep, and Kala Patthar.
 In addition, you can see the stunning views of the mountains in the Everest Region to your destination.
 Along the way, you will pass through traditional Sherpa villages, see colorful prayer flags, and enjoy panoramic views of the Himalayas, including Mt.
 Everest, the tallest peak in the world.